 They go by different names depending on where you are.
 In the south, they are known as Fleischküchle or Fleischpflanzerl, while in the north, they are known as Frikadellen or Klopse.
 Whatever you call them, they are very flavorful and can be eaten both warm and cold.

-If you love German Frikadellen you should try also this recipe for German meatloaf.
+If you love German meatballs you should try also this recipe for German meatloaf.
 It has a similar flavor to these German meatballs but can be easily prepared for a large group dinner in no time because each meatball does not need to be shaped individually.

 Jump to: